Terry Butcher: Coventry City

 Butcher left Rangers on 15 November 1990 to become player-manager of Coventry City (as successor to John Sillett).
 At one month short of 32 he was the youngest manager in the Football League on his appointment.

 Under Sillett, Coventry had won the FA Cup in 1987 and finished as high as seventh in the First Division in 1989, but a dismal start to the 1990–91 season had seen Coventry fall back into the relegation battle that had been all too familiar occurrence at Highfield Road since Coventry first reached the top flight in 1967.
 With Butcher's appointment as manager, Coventry were intent on returning to their winning ways.
 Butcher steered Coventry to 16th place and safety in 1990–91, and they entered 1992 in 13th place, but he was sacked as manager on 6 January 1992.

 Butcher had played six league games for Coventry in the 1990–91 season before announcing his retirement as a player.

 Sunderland

 In February 1993, Butcher was named manager of Sunderland, re-registering himself as a player two years after his last game.
 He achieved survival at the end of the 1992–93 season, but was sacked the following December.

 Motherwell

-In October 2001, Butcher became assistant to Eric Black at Motherwell in the Scottish Premier League, taking over from Black a year later as the club was forced to deal with severe financial difficulties, and Butcher has been praised by the club's supporters and media for his performance under those difficult circumstances.
+In October 2001, Butcher became assistant to Eric Black at Motherwell in the Scottish Premier League, taking over from Black a year later as the club was forced to deal with severe financial difficulties.
 Motherwell reached the 2005 Scottish League Cup Final, where his old team Rangers defeated them 5–1.